-Charlotte accepts instructions in respect of all of the professional regulators, including solicitors before the SDT, teachers before the NCTL (and its predecessor the GTC), regulated healthcare practitioners before the HCPC, the GMC, GDC, GOC, etc.
+Charlotte accepts instructions in respect of all of the professional regulators, including teachers before the NCTL, regulated healthcare practitioners before the HCPC, GMC, GDC, GOC etc, and solicitors before the SDT.

 Charlotte also acts for students pursuing qualifications in the regulated sector, whether they are facing action from the external regulator, or internal disciplinary action from their course provider.